 This is third section of our 4200 plus mile road trip, starting at home through New Orleans, The Ozarks and lastly back home again, by the Country Roads of West Virginia.
 This song featured on our Spotifiy play lists, our first time using that.
 Tip, make sure your playlists you want for the road are truly all downloaded, our downloads seemed to skip some and it got a bit repetitive where we didn’t have Wifi.
 But I digress.
 After leaving St. Louis, we thought about stopping in Louisville, Kentucky, to visit the Slugger Museum or try underground zip lining, but we would have had to stay over until the next day and spend part of that day doing which activity we choose.
 We therefore kept pressing on picking up geocahes at least one for each of the multiple States we passed through on our way.
 We did have dinner in Louisville, at Seviche (yes, that’s how they spelled it), their Ceviche was also interesting, not the typical and Steve’s had watermelon that overpowered the other flavors.
 It was still fun and tasty.
 We drove on to stay in Lexington, Kentucky.

-Next stop, Huntington, West Virginia, just over the State boarder.
+Next stop, Huntington, West Virginia, just over the State border.
 There in an old train station was a cafe to get drinks and tourist information.
 When we told the young man at the visitor’s bureau where we were heading he suggested some stops not to miss and his favorite restaurant in Lewisburg, where we thought we’d most likely stay the night.
 In the meantime I was getting better navigating sites on the Roadtripper app and noticed that there was a historic Synagogue in Huntington.
 We decided to go have a look as I read the description and it reminded me a lot the the synagogue we belong to, with diverse families and a merger in their past.
 The ladies working in the office that afternoon were gracious enough both to welcome us in and show us their lovely building.
 Although we didn’t know each other, there were community connections.

 We tried local roads, but by St. Albans realized we needed to highway for a bit to make some time.